-The guiding principle behind the design was the juxtaposition of old and new, creating visual and textural variety.
-The design exposed the natural wear and beauty of re-purposed materials.
-Reclaimed oak was used as cantilevered shelves in the kitchen.
-Additional reclaimed brick and wood were used throughout the project and were contrasted with sleek minimal finishing materials in the bathrooms and kitchen.
-The dark gray painted woodwork unifies the palette throughout the house and adds depth and complexity to the townhouse’s environment.
-Special attention to lighting, both natural and artificial, highlighted different moments of the architectural details and underlined the thoughtful strategy given to the experience of moving through the home.
+The guiding principle was the juxtaposition of old and new, exposing the natural wear and beauty of re-purposed materials.
+Reclaimed oak was used as cantilevered kitchen shelves.
+Additional reclaimed brick and wood were used throughout, and were contrasted with sleek minimal finishing materials in the bathrooms and kitchen.
+Dark gray painted woodwork added depth and complexity.
+Natural and artificial lighting highlighted architectural details and underlined the experience of moving through the home.

-Pocket doors and sliding partitions are used in very different ways throughout: in the kitchen a reclaimed barn door hides a utilitarian pantry; upstairs, the kids’ rooms house large sliding partitions that open for communal play and close for homework and privacy; and in the media room, special details for sound attenuation allow for different activities while accommodating all of the house’s happy and active dwellers, resulting in a dynamic and peaceful home.
+Pocket doors and sliding partitions were used in different ways throughout: in the kitchen, a reclaimed barn door hides a utilitarian pantry; upstairs, the kids’ rooms house large sliding partitions that open for play and close for homework; and in the media room, special details for sound attenuation allow for a variety of activities to happen at once.

 Principal-in-Charge: Shea Murdock